aws-samples/amazon-q-teams-gateway/README_DEVELOPERS.md

 Navigate into the project root directory and, in a bash shell, run:

 1. `./init.sh` - checks your system dependendencies for required packages (see Dependencies above), sets up your environment file, and bootstraps your cdk environment.
-2. `./deploy.sh` - runs the cdk build and deploys or updates a stack in your AWS account, creates a slack app manifest file, and outputs value that you'll need in the next section:
+2. `./deploy.sh` - runs the cdk build and deploys or updates a stack in your AWS account, and outputs value that you'll need in the next section:
 - url for EventHandler API endpoint
 - link to the AWS Secrets Manager secret